 Comparing Stucco and Vinyl – Top Factors

 While both siding materials offer great variation of styles and profiles, each has two primary applications.
 For vinyl that includes hollow-back (non-insulated) and foam-back (insulated) siding.

 Cost is generally a determining factor for most homeowners.
-Insulated vinyl siding is more expensive (at $5.00 to $10.00 per sq. ft. installed) than non-insulated (at $3.50 to $7.00 per sq. ft. installed).
+Insulated vinyl siding is more expensive (at $9.50 to $12.50 per sq. ft. installed) than non-insulated (at $7.50 to $9.50 per sq. ft. installed).

 Durability is the measure of how tough the siding material is and how well it will hold up over time.
 Both materials score well.
 With vinyl, the thickness of the siding matters significantly. — This doesn’t include foam-back, but rather it is about the thickness of material itself.

 Obviously, thicker siding means more resistance, but even top of the line is susceptible to some damage.
 Stucco offers better impact resistance, though large enough pieces of hail or other materials could lead to cracks.

 Assuming proper installation and avoidance of disasters, both materials will last more than 50 years.
 With care, vinyl last between 40 and 75 years before needing replacement.

 Stucco gets .20 per inch R-value, or the standard for measuring insulation.
 The single coat, half inch is going to be fairly low, while hollow-back vinyl comes in around .60.

 The triple coat of stucco raises the R-value to, at most .75.
-While that is decent, it is not even in the same ball park as the 1.75 R-value that foam-back vinyl achieves. 😉
+While that is decent, it is not even in the same ballpark as the 1.75 R-value that foam-back vinyl achieves. 😉

 Comparing Stucco and Vinyl – Secondary Factors